Kreyren/Transgenders/README.md

 A: Transgender female could have a self-lubricating vagina capable of fitting a penis and simmilar situation for a transgender male.

 Q: Didn't they used your dick to build pussy?<br>
-A: Mostly that depends on discussion made with a surgeon to know what would be a best approach for the desired goal which may include transforming the penis to look like vagina, but some humanoids diagnosed with gender Gender dysphoria
+A: Mostly that depends on discussion made with a surgeon to know what would be a best approach for the desired goal which may include transforming the penis to look like vagina, but some humanoids diagnosed with Gender dysphoria prefer to be genderless.

 Q: Your procedure is not reversible<br>
 A: Theoretically reversible in some cases depending on the prior surgery, but generally unwanted(?).